fuggla/fc-aqua-fish/README.md

 # Aqua Fish

-A game by Furniture Corp.
+Experience what it's like to watch fish eat carrots!
 The latest release can be found [here](https://github.com/owlnical/fc-aqua-fish/releases).

+A simulator by Furniture Corp.

 ## Roadmap